Wynnefield, Philadelphia: History

 Until the 1960s, an area near Wynnefield, Bala Cynwyd, across City Avenue in Lower Merion Township, was known as an upscale shopping district.
 Small, local boutiques thrived alongside of The Blum Store, Bonwit Teller, and Lord & Taylor.
 Betty's hat shop was a popular destination for the Main Line elite and Jackie Kennedy fans.
 Suburbanites would bring their families to spend the day shopping and to enjoy a meal at local haunts such as Pub Tiki and Williamson's Restaurant.
 Women from areas such as nearby Bucks County would ride into Bala Cynwyd on SEPTA buses, donning their best garb and wearing their white gloves.

 In the mid-1960s, the neighborhood began the transition into being largely African American.
 As of 2006, changes to the neighborhood include the expansion of St. Joseph's University, and an influx of students and new residents of non-African descent moving into the area.
 Today Wynnefield closely parallels highly regarded Mt.
 Airy as being one of the most racially diverse neighborhoods in Philadelphia.

 Much of the development of Wynnefield after the 1960s is due to the influence of the late Katie B. Jackson (1929–1993).
 Known by the African-American community as "Queen of Wynnefield," Jackson founded the Wynnefield Academy, a private, co-educational PK-4 elementary school in 1975.
 The Katie B. Jackson Development Corporation and Katie B. Jackson Senior Citizens Complex bear her name.

 Har Zion Synagogue, built at 54th & Wynnefield Ave in 1924, was a longtime resident of the area before moving to larger facilities in Penn Valley, PA in 1976.

 The William Mann School and Wynnestay are listed on the National Register of Historic Places.

 Demographic

 According the U.S. Census from the 2019 American Community Survey 5-Year Estimates, the total population of 19131, which include Overbrook, Wynnfield, Belmont Village, and Wynnefield Heights, was 44,723 where 44.5% is male and 55.5% is female.
 Per the 2019 U.S. Census data, the community is 82.2% African-American, 13.4% Caucasian, 4.1% Asian/Pacific Islander and 3.6% Hispanic/Latino.

 The mean household income in the past 12 months (in 2019 inflation-adjusted dollars) was $49,724.

 Of the 21,361 total housing units located in the 19131 zip code per 2019 Census data, 8,544 or 48.8% are owner-occupied units.
 The neighborhood offers a variety of housing types: two-story brick town homes and row duplexes, garden apartments, and mid-rise and high-rise apartment homes.
-Apartment complexes include The Metropolitan - Wynnefield, The Dane, and The Premier at City Line among others.